deepmancer/metabase-postgres-docker/README.md

 fi
 ```

-### 3. Define Database Configurations
+### 3. Define Your Database Configurations

-Specify the PostgreSQL databases you want to add to Metabase in the `DATABASES` array.
-Each entry follows the format:
+Add the PostgreSQL databases you wish to integrate into the `DATABASES` array.
+The format is:

 ```
 "NAME|NETWORK_IP|PORT|DB_NAME|USER|PASSWORD"
 ```

-Example:
+For example:

 ```bash
 DATABASES=(